 Ingredients

-• 2 1/2 pounds Yukon Gold potatoes rinsed
+- 2 ½ pounds Yukon Gold potatoes (or other yellow variety) rinsed

-• salt and pepper to taste don't skimp on the salt, I put at least 1 teaspoon
+- salt and pepper to taste don't skimp on the salt, I put at least 1 teaspoon of Kosher salt

 TO CUSTOMIZE